National Symbols of India, National Animal, Bird, Song, Tree, Game

 National Symbols of India : National Emblem

-National Emblem is the first and common national symbols of India which is a adaptation from Sarnath Lion Capital of Ashoka.
+National Emblem is the first and most common national symbol of India.
+National Emblem is an adaptation from Sarnath Lion Capital of Ashoka.
 The original pillar contains four lions standing back to back.
 It is mounted on a bell shaped lotus, carved out of a single block of sandstone, carrying sculptures of an elephant, galloping horse, a bull and a lion separated by by intervening wheels of Law (Dharm Chakra).
 The words “Satyameva Jayte” (Meaning – Truth Alone Triumphs) are inscribed below the base plate of Emblem in Devnagri script.
 These words are taken from “Mundaka Upanishad“.
 This lion capital pillar was designed by Samrat Ashoka during 242 – 232 BC in respect of Mahatma Buddha.

 This was adopted as National Emblem on 26 Jan 1950 by government of India.
 The bell shaped lotus flower at the bottom was omitted in the adopted Emblem.
 In the state adopted Emblem only three lions are visible, the fourth being hidden from view.
 The wheel appears in center with a bull on right and horse on left.
 The lion is a symbol of majesty and disciplined strength, bull of steadfastness and hardwork, and the horse of energy, loyalty and speed.